JuliaManifolds/Manopt.jl/docs/src/plans/objective.md

 AbstractManifoldObjective
 ```

 Which has two main different possibilities for its containing functions concerning the evaluation mode – not necessarily the cost, but for example gradient in an [`AbstractManifoldGradientObjective`](@ref).

 ```@docs
 AllocatingEvaluation
-AllocatingEvaluation
+InplaceEvaluation
 ```

 ## Cost function